open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-faq.md

 #### Q10: How can I keep track of 10 steps vetting progress?

-+ You can keep track of your progress using the [Tracking Progress](https://open-learning-exchange.github.io/#!./pages/vi/vi-track-progress.md) link.
++ You can keep track of your progress using the [Tracking Progress Tool here](../track-first-steps-progress.md).

 ### Technical Questions